Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/migration-guide-template.md

 ### Perform cryptographic operations

-In `azure-keyvault` you could perform cryptographic operations with keys by using the `encrypt`/`decrypt`, `wrap_key`/`unwrap_key`, and `sign`/`verify` methods.
-Each of these methods accepted a vault endpoint, key name, key version, and algorithm along with other parameters.
+In `azure-keyvault` you could perform cryptographic operations with keys by using the `encrypt`/`decrypt`, `wrapKey`/`unwrapKey`, and `sign`/`verify` methods.
+These methods accept a vault endpoint, key name, key version, and algorithm along with other parameters.

 ```js
 const keyName = "MyKey";